 A/Prof Bernard Flynn, Monash University

 Bernie Flynn’s key areas of endeavour are in medicinal chemistry and drug discovery where he has held senior positions in both academia and industry.
-After completing his PhD in Adelaide in 1993 and postdoctoral training in Germany and the Australian National University (ANU) he worked at the ANU as an ARC Australian Research Fellow (1998-2003).
-In 2003 he founded the start-up company Iliad Pty Ltd, which received venture capital support ($2mil) to drive its anticancer and multiple sclerosis drug discovery programs and its ongoing development of its platform technology Multicore®.
-In 2005 he merged Iliad with Bionomics (ASX listed) and as VP of Drug Discovery led three discovery programs in cancer, anxiety and multiple sclerosis.
+After completing his PhD in Adelaide in 1993 and postdoctoral training in Germany he worked at the ANU as an ARC Australian Research Fellow (1998-2003).
+In 2003 he founded the start-up company Iliad Pty Ltd, which he merged with Bionomics (ASX listed) in 2005.
+As VP of Drug Discovery at Bionomics, he led three discovery programs in cancer, anxiety and multiple sclerosis.
 Two of these have afforded clinical candidates (currently in Phase II) and a third has been licensed to a Big Pharma pre-clinically and at the time of his departure 2009 these were Bionomics primary assets.
 In this period (2005-2009) Bionomics became a a leader in the Australian Biotech scene and experienced an increase in its mcap from $18 mil (2003) to > 250 mil (2010).
 In 2010 Bernie returned to Academia to initiate new fields of drug discovery with a focus on small-molecule gene silencing and lipid metabolism and signalling.
-Foremost amongst these current efforts has been his discovery of a new target and set of drug leads for the treatment of fibrosis, which accounts for > 45% of deaths from chronic disease in the developed world, with organ transplant surgery being the only current treatment option.
-He is currently co-Director of the Australian Translational Medicinal Chemistry Facility (Monash), helping other Australian researchers undertake drug discovery on their biological targets.
-He has published over 70 peered reviewed research articles and is an inventor on 20 different patents (granted and/or pending)
+Aspects of his research into sphingolipid metabolism have led to the founding of a new start-up company Cincera therapeutics.
+He is currently CEO of Cincera and co-Director of the Australian Translational Medicinal Chemistry Facility (Monash), helping other Australian researchers undertake drug discovery on their biological targets.
+He has published over 80 peered reviewed research articles and is an inventor on 30 different patents (granted and/or pending).

 Alison has a background in molecular biology, biochemistry and economics.
 Alison began her early career working in financial markets for one of the big four Australian banks.
 Inspired by the dot.com boom and the Human Genome Project, Alison turned back to her love of science becoming heavily involved in the Australian Life Sciences working in a family office.
 Alison gained experienced in investing, due diligence and portfolio management, across the sector including start-ups, venture capital, listed equities and managed funds.
 Portfolio companies included Australian technologies that have been acquired by global pharmaceutical companies and are now successfully commercialised around the world.
 Alison combines company analysis with access to a broad network of expert advisers, scientists, financiers and service providers in order to review the potential of a product to reach the market and support it where possible through the process.
 A driver for Alison has been to use her knowledge and network to secure additional funding to further support Australian technologies, via an involvement in the establishment of two new specialist funds.